First Project¶

 .claude/settings.local.json.
 Re-running greatminds setup unions the schema

-defaults into the existing list, deduplicates them, and preserves operator-added
+defaults into the existing permission and auto-mode lists, deduplicates them,

 Claude marketplace plugins¶